 How shall we sing the Lord’s song in a foreign land?

 When Israel first arrived in Babylon, the degree to the which the land was foreign was striking.
 We know from the book of Daniel, for instance, how idolatry ruled the land.
 How foreign was that place from Jerusalem and from the Temple and from the land of the Lord their God.
 The psalmist calls the Babylonians not only his captors, but also his tormentors.
 The foreign-ness of that place was palpable.
 It threw the Psalmist off balance.
 How could he sing?
 In fact, so foreign was that place that the Psalmist makes extreme vows so as to steel himself against the possibility of forgetting Jerusalem.
 May his right hand, the hand that skillfully plays the lyre, fail him and may his tongue stick to the roof of his mouth (137:5-6).

 Over the decades the foreign-ness of the land subsided.
-My colleague and Old Testament professor at Reformation Bible College, Dr. J. Nichols Reid, tells of the numerous documentary evidence of the Israelites settling in rather comfortably, engaging in commerce.
+Dr. J. Nichols Reid, tells of the numerous documentary evidence of the Israelites settling in rather comfortably, engaging in commerce.
 They even took oaths, sometimes to foreign deities.
 Sometimes Yahweh’s name would even be added to the list.
 Over time the foreign-ness was not so foreign.
 Over time they had forgotten Jerusalem.

 The psalmist raises a significant question.
 How do we sing the Lord’s song?
 How do we sing the Lord’s song in a hostile foreign land?
 How do we sing the Lord’s song when the foreign-ness of the land is more subtle?